fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/about.contents.rst

 PyDev enables Eclipse to support Python (and is among the leading tools for Python coding).
-It's also an open source project created by Aleks Totic in 2003 and kept going by Fabio Zadrozny since 2005 with financial support from the PyDev user community and corporate sponsors.
+It's also an open source project created by Aleks Totic in 2003 and kept going by Fabio Zadrozny since 2005 with financial support from the PyDev user community.

 **License: EPL (Eclipse Public License)**